4TUResearchData-Carpentries/workshop_notes/README.md

 | `python1.ipynb` | lesson notes in the edition branch | `python*` |
 | `python2.ipynb` | lesson notes in the edition branch | `python*` |
 | `unixshell.log` | lesson notes in the edition branch | `unixshell*` |

+Other usage notes:

+* File extensions may vary.
+It is important for proper visualisation in GitHub that human-readable files have extensions typically recognized as such, like `*.log` or `*.txt`.
+* You may share more files than the notes, of course, provided their name is prepended with the originating lesson name, as said just above.
+* In principle, one can also use directories to organise contents according to the lessons.
+However, a flat list of files is leaner and discourages sharing in bulks.
+If this pilot takes off, this repository is expected to contain the materials of many editions.
+The leaner from the outset, the better for the instructors' information management and the learners' ['extraneous load'](https://en.wikipedia.org/wiki/Cognitive_load).

 ---